 Best internet service providers in Canada include:

 As a newcomer, you may find Canadian workplace culture different from that of your home country.
-Practices such as shaking hands, direct eye contact, use of personal names and methods of communicating with co-workers and supervisors vary amongst cultures.
-The common dress code for offices is informal to casual for both men and women.
-However, jeans, shorts or revealing clothing are generally discouraged in office environments.
-Also, teamwork, punctuality, and courtesy is also an important part of the Canadian workplace.
+Practices such as shaking hands, direct eye contact, use of personal names, and methods of communicating with co-workers and supervisors vary amongst cultures.
+The standard dress code for offices is informal to casual for both men and women.
+However, jeans, shorts, or revealing clothing are generally discouraged in office environments.
+Also, teamwork, punctuality, and courtesy is an essential part of the Canadian workplace.

-Canada’s minimum wage differs depending on the type of work you usually do and which region you’re in.
-The lowest you can expect to be paid is C$10.10 per hour. if you’re a liquor server in British Columbia or Ontario.
+Canada’s minimum wage differs depending on the type of work you usually do and the region.
+The lowest you can expect to be paid is C$10.10 per hour if you’re a liquor server in British Columbia or Ontario.
 The minimum wage can range up to C$13.60 per hour for all workers in Alberta.
 The general minimum wage for students is $14.00 per hour.